mcogswell/mcogswell.github.com/vis_blog/index.md

     {:/comment}

-[^nn_diagram]: This image comes from [chapter 1](http://neuralnetworksanddeeplearning.com/chap1.html) of Neural Networks and Deep Learning (Michael Neilsen's book).
+[^nn_diagram]: This image comes from [chapter 1](http://neuralnetworksanddeeplearning.com/chap1.html) of
+    Neural Networks and Deep Learning (Michael Neilsen's book).

-[^categories]: Since the network was trained on the [ILSVRC classes](http://image-net.org/challenges/LSVRC/2014/browse-synsets) there are actually many subcategories for both dogs and cats.
+[^categories]: Since the network was trained on the [ILSVRC classes](http://image-net.org/challenges/LSVRC/2014/browse-synsets)
+    there are actually many subcategories for both dogs and cats.

-[^winston_vision]: Pat Winston has a nice [video](https://www.youtube.com/watch?v=gvmfbePC2pc) which describes one such method seeing (also part of his Artificial Intelligence course).
+[^winston_vision]: Pat Winston has a nice [video](https://www.youtube.com/watch?v=gvmfbePC2pc) about
+    one such attempt to hard code an algorithm for vision.

 [^representation_math]: TODO: talk about the mathematics of representations